 - To provide engaging programming that supports belonging for all students resulting in comparable outcomes for First Nations, Métis and Inuit students.

 PRIORITY: Building Relationships and Partnerships

 RATIONALE: Greater Saskatoon Catholic Schools believes a strong relationship is needed between parents, their church and their school to educate children and youth to their full potential.
-We are committed to working with many groups and organizations within our communities, because we all share responsibility for educating our children and youth.
+We are committed to working with many groups and organizations within our communities, because we all share responsibility for educating children and youth.

-PRIORITY: Promoting Stewardship
+PRIORITY: Promoting Stewardship and Well-Being

 RATIONALE: Catholic education includes a calling to take care of God's abundant gifts.
 As stewards, board members are entrusted with the gifts of people, financial resources, facilities and the environment.
 We seek to receive these gifts gratefully and tend to them responsibly so that our work contributes to the greater good of the school division, our communities and our world.
 The Board of Education will continue to define and implement practices to achieve and sustain excellent board governance.

 - To support and nurture all of God’s people who minister in Catholic education within Greater Saskatoon Catholic Schools.

 - To responsibly allocate and utilize financial resources.